-- Is One Method Better than Others for Letting People Know I have a New Phone Number?
+- Is One Method Better than Others for Letting People Know You have a New Phone Number?

-- How Do I Share My New Android Phone Number or iPhone Number with My Contacts?
+- How Do You Share Your New Android Phone Number or iPhone Number with Your Contacts?

-- How do I Inform Professional Contacts of a new Cell Phone Number?
+- How do You Inform Professional Contacts of a new Cell Phone Number?

-- Should I Notify Everyone on My Contact List of a New Phone Number?
+- Should You Notify Everyone on Your Contact List of a New Phone Number?

-- Who Do I NEED to Notify That I have a New Phone Number?
+- Who Do You NEED to Notify That You have a New Phone Number?

-Is One Method Better than Others for Letting People Know I have a New Phone Number?
+Is One Method Better than Others for Letting People Know You have a New Phone Number?